Don Dale Youth Detention Centre

-The Don Dale Youth Detention Centre is a facility for juvenile detention in the Northern Territory, Australia, located in Berrimah, east of Darwin.
-It is a detention centre for male and female juvenile delinquents.
+The Don Dale Youth Detention Centre, also known as Berrimah Prison, is a facility for youth detention in the Northern Territory, Australia.
+The centre is located in Berrimah, east of Darwin and houses male and female inmates.
 The facility is named after Don Dale, a former Member of the Northern Territory Legislative Assembly from 1983 to 1989 and one-time Minister for Correctional Services.
+The centre is operated by the NT Department of Corrections.

-On 25 July 2016, the ABC broadcast a Four Corners report that disclosed the abuse of youths in the Northern Territory corrections system which triggered the Royal Commission into Juvenile Detention in the Northern Territory.
+On 25 July 2016, the ABC broadcast a Four Corners report that exposed child abuse in the Northern Territory corrections system.
+The episode "Australia's Shame" resulted in the Royal Commission into the Protection and Detention of Children in the Northern Territory.

+In late 2024, inmates from the Don Dale Youth Detention Centre were transferred to the new Holtze Youth Detention Centre.
+Don Dale has since been planned to be re-purposed as an adult correctional facility.

 Original facilities

 The Don Dale Youth Detention Centre was the Northern Territory's first purpose-built institution for young male and female offenders from across the Northern Territory aged from 10 to 16 years.
 Built in 1991, it was originally located adjacent to Berrimah Prison.
 The facility replaced Malak House, which had operated as a detention centre since 1987.
 Don Dale provided medium- to high-level detention, usually in single cells.
 In the early 2000s all detainees at Don Dale were expected to attend school unless they were involved in vocational programs.